w3c/ColorWeb-CG/hdr_html_canvas_element.md

 * Blue primary chromaticity: `(0.150, 0.060)`
 * White point chromaticity: `(0.3127, 0.3290)`
 * Transfer function: `E = E', with E' ∈ ℝ` where `E'` is the non-linear colour value and `E` is the linear colour value

-_NOTE:_ The color primary chromaticities, white point chromaticity and transfer function are those of the scRGB system specified at ISO/IEC 61966-2-2.
-Other aspects of ISO/IEC 61966-2-2 do not apply.

 #### rec2100-hlg